WordPress SEO: the definitive guide

 Social media is the best way to reach and grow your blog’s audience.
 You should be active on the social media channels where your (potential) audience is present.
 Facebook, Instagram, Pinterest, and Twitter are examples of popular social media.
 It might be a lot to decide on, so you can find out more in our blog post on social media strategy: where to begin?

 8.3.
 Build a mailing list

-Ensure that you offer a subscribe field beneath your posts and on other visible places on your website.
+Ensure that you offer a subscribe field beneath your posts and other visible places on your website.
 Make sure that your newsletter is mobile-friendly.
 But, most of all, make sure your newsletter is truly something special!

 8.4.
 Amplify your content

 The number of blog posts published daily is enormous, so it’s becoming much harder to stand out.
 Your articles are likely to get lost in the vast sea of content.
 To help your content reach its full potential, you need to amplify it.